computer-lab/fork-in-the-road/README.md

   for programmers to get professional help while getting back in touch with the work they love.
-- *For Novice Developers:* Studies have shown that one of the major factors leading to substance abuse relapses is an inability to find meaningful, well-compensated employment.
+- *For Novice Developers:* Studies have shown that one of the major factors leading to substance relapse is an inability to find meaningful, well-compensated employment.
 Fork in the Road runs a number of intensive programs that fully prepare students for a junior software developer role.
   Almost all of our students receive multiple job offers at the end of a six week program.
 - *Productive Environment:* The Fork in the Road cafeteria is managed by chefs that have worked at